Sanford Outpatient Center – Addiction Treatment

 Sanford Outpatient Center is licensed by the state of Michigan and accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 And our location is in keeping with our philosophy to restore historic buildings, while also restoring lives touched by addiction.
 Located on the first floor of the landmark, Grand Rapids Masonic Temple, the fully renovated space has:

-- Comfortable group rooms for therapy and education sessions
+- Comfortable group rooms for therapy and education

-- Customized furniture for optimal ergonomic comfort
+- Customized furniture for maximum comfort

 - A communal activity and meeting room

-- Discreet drug testing facility
+- Separate alcohol and drug testing room

-- Private family therapy rooms
+- Private individual and family therapy rooms

-At Sanford Outpatient Center, our focus is on education, community building and group therapy.
+At Sanford Center, our focus is on education, community building and group therapy.
 Our specialized groups are kept to approximately ten people so that everyone gets the opportunity to be heard.
 Loved ones are encouraged to participate through family and individual sessions, as successful treatment involves all those who support our clients’ recovery.